Hygens/QT5_Complete_Sample/README.md

 *[SergioVieira GitHub](https://github.com/sergiosvieira/funceme-selecao-siga/blob/master/tasks.md)

- It's show the big power of uses with C/C++ languages and that languages modernizing and facilitating much of tedious  configurations needed in that types of projects.
+ It's showing the big power of uses with C/C++ languages and that languages modernizing and facilitating much of tedious  configurations needed in that types of projects.

 The focus here is not implement the more advanced interface of the universe and the more complete project possible but show more and more resources possible in one unique project as base for other implementations or ideas.
 Any person can use and studied each idea or advance that idea as to desire.

-For that moment the GUI is in Portuguese(pt_BR) only, but, on available time I will be localize for more languages.
+For that moment the GUI is in Portuguese(pt_BR) and English(en_US) only, but, on available time I will be localize for more languages.

 Things that you'll can view here is: